If You Have Asthma and Sleep Issues, You Need to Read This

-It goes without saying that if you suffer with asthma, you should probably not be smoking.
-Not only can smoking worsen asthma symptoms, it can also affect your sleep.
+It goes without saying that if you suffer from asthma, you should probably not be smoking.
+We all know smoking is unhealthy for our lungs and if you have asthma, not only can smoking worsen asthma symptoms, it can also affect your sleep.

 A Norwegian study looked at the sleep data of 1,342 individuals with asthma.
 The ages of participants ranged from 19 to 91, with an average age of 53.
 It was noted that 60 percent of those studied were female.